hive-engine/steemsmartcontracts-wiki/NFT-Market-Contract.md

 * parameters:
   * symbol (string): symbol of the token (uppercase letters only, max length of 10)
   * nfts (array of string): list of NFT instance IDs (NOT order IDs) that you want to buy
-  * marketAccount (string): Steem or Hive account to receive the market fee percentage of the total sale price
+  * marketAccount (string): Steem or Hive account to receive the market fee percentage of the total sale price.
+Will be overridden by the officialMarket setting, if such has been set using the [setMarketParams action](#setmarketparams).
+This account will receive an agent fee instead, if agentCut has been set using the [setMarketParams action](#setmarketparams).
+So this field can be either the market account or agent account depending on how settings for a particular market are configured, or ignored altogether if officialMarket is set but agentCut is not set.
   * **(optional, only available on Hive Engine)** expPrice (string): The expected total price of all NFT instances to be bought in this transaction.
 If set, a check will be done to make sure this value matches the total price of the corresponding sell orders.
 If there is a price mismatch, then the purchase will fail.
 It is recommended that you always use this parameter in order to protect against last minute order changes.
   * **(optional, only available on Hive Engine)** expPriceSymbol (string): The expected price symbol of the NFT instances to be bought in this transaction.
 If set, a check will be done to make sure this value matches the price symbol of the corresponding sell orders.
 If there is a symbol mismatch, then the purchase will fail.
 It is recommended that you always use this parameter in order to protect against last minute order changes.